fpagliughi/rust-industrial-io/README.md

 Here the inner context is cloned to the `cti` object which is moved into the thread and consumed to create a new context object, `thr_ctx`.

 An alternate way to share devices across threads and processes is to run the IIO network daemon on the local machine and allow it to control the local context.
 Then multiple client applications can access it from _localhost_ using a network context.
 The daemon will serialize access to the device and let multiple clients share it.
 Each thread in the client would still need a separate network context.

+The thing to keep in mind is that although Rust can enforce thread safety within a single process, the overall IIO subsystem is exposed to the other processes.
+Different devices and drivers might expose access differently.
+It is up to the system designer to insure that processes using IIO don't interfere with each other.

 ## Testing the Crate